SakshatGoyal/chatgpt-fingerprints-20251213/output/2025-02-11T19-12-18Z__001645__AI_Training_Process_Flow.md

 Standardization & Governance: The emphasis on document curation and blueprinting suggests a focus on consistent and structured knowledge management.
 Iterative Improvement Cycle: The model is not static—it continuously evolves through testing, feedback, and document updates.

-## ChatGPT (2025-02-11T19:12:21.134491+00:00)

-{"content_type": "code", "language": "json", "response_format_name": null, "text": "{\"file\": \"flowchart.md\"}"}

 ## ChatGPT (2025-02-11T19:13:54.420678+00:00)

 Here's a flowchart representing the AI assistant training process, structured into two main phases: **Supervised Learning** and **Reinforcement Learning**.

 ### **Flowchart Summary**
 1. **Supervised Learning Phase**
    - Intent & Context Mapping
    - Acronym Library
    - Metadata Tagging
    - Document Curation
    - Document Blueprint

 2. **Reinforcement Learning Phase**
    - Testing & Feedback Evaluation
    - Ground Truth (Question Bank)
    - Document Correction

 Each step is connected sequentially to show the AI's training progression.

 ---